Use Card on File with Square Invoices

 Within the Payment section, select Allow Customer to Save Their Card.

-Fill out your invoice.
+Fill in your invoice.

 When your customer pays their invoice, they’ll see the option to save their payment card with your business.
 If they opt to save their payment, their profile in your Customer Directory will update automatically.

-Manually save a payment card to your Customer Directory:
+Manually save a payment card to your Customer Directory

 You can also manually link one or more payment cards to customers saved to your Customer Directory.
 To do so: